qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 --------------------

 In the |symbology| :guilabel:`Symbology` tab the settings for the rendering of the point cloud are made.
-There are four different options for rendering point clouds.
-These can be selected using the drop-down menu at the top of the Symbology tab
+There are different options for rendering point clouds that can be selected using the drop-down menu at the top of the :guilabel:`Symbology` tab
 (see :numref:`figure_point_cloud_symbology_overview`):

 * |pointCloudExtent| :guilabel:`Extent Only`: Only a bounding box of the extent